ctb/titus-blog/src/grants-posted.rst

 So I don't see any big downsides, and there are a lot of potential upsides (see: funding fairies).
-In the end, it's an experiment, like so much else of what I do: what are the downsides to being aggressively open about such things?
-I'll find out!
-Stay tuned...
+In the end, it's an experiment, like so much else of what I do.
+I wonder what the downsides are to being aggressively open about such things?
+Maybe I'll find out!
+Stay tuned for the exciting conclusion!

 --titus